kenkangxgwe/dr-plan-solver-mirror/Wolfram/README.md

 ## Introduction

-This is a wolfram implementation of the DR-Plan Solver originally written in C++ (in the root folder) to provide better numerical precision and demonstrative plots for research interests.
+This is a Wolfram Language implementation of the DR-Plan Solver originally written in C++ (in the root folder) to provide better numerical precision and demonstrative plots for research interests.

 What it takes as input